rcosta358/cf_ai_code_reviewer/README.md

 ## Architecture

-This project is built using the Cloudflare ecosystem:
+This project is was built with React+Vite in TypeScript and deployed as a Cloudflare Worker:
-- **Frontend** (Cloudflare Pages) - simple UI for users to paste code and see reviews
+- **Frontend** (Worker Static Assets) - user interface to paste code and see reviews
 - **Backend** (Cloudflare Workers) - handles requests and interacts with the LLM
 - **LLM** (Workers AI, Llama 3.3) - performs code analysis and generates feedback
 - **Data Storage** (Cloudflare KV) - stores review history and cached results